-After all, if Jordan Kilganon’s Bounce Kit is half as good as his reputation, it could easily become the new hit program for anyone who wants to achieve their dream of dunking a basketball.
+After all, if Jordan Kilganon’s Bounce Kit is even half as good as his reputation, it could easily become the new hit program for anyone who seeks to achieve their dream of dunking.

 A Look Inside the Program

-Once inside Bounce Kit’s dashboard, you are greeted with a short video by Jordan Kilganon himself.
+Once inside Bounce Kit’s dashboard, you are greeted with a short video by Kilganon himself.

 While it says “Program Overview” next to the video, he simply congratulates you on joining the program, reminds you to measure your vertical throughout the training, and encourages you to join the Facebook Community.